brandon-rhodes/python-patterns/gang-of-four/abstract-factory/index.rst

-Then we’ll start placing a series of restrictions on our Python code to more closely model legacy object oriented languages, until the Abstract Factory pattern emerges as an elegant solution within the bounds set by those limitations.
+Then we’ll start placing a series of restrictions on our Python code to more closely model legacy object oriented languages, until the Abstract Factory pattern emerges as the best solution within those limitations.

 The Pythonic approach: callable factories
 =========================================

 In Python, a “callable” —
-any routine ``f`` that can be invoked using the syntax ``f(a, b, c)`` to run its code with the arguments listed in the parentheses — is a first-class object.
+any object ``f`` that executes code when invoked using the syntax ``f(a, b, c)`` — is a first-class object.
-This means that a callable can be passed as a parameter, returned as a return value, and can even be stored in a data structure like a list or dictionary.
+To be “first class” means that a callable can be passed as a parameter, returned as a return value, and can even be stored in a data structure like a list or dictionary.

-First-class callables offer a powerful mechanism for implementing object “factories” — a fancy term for routines that build and return new objects.
+First-class callables offer a powerful mechanism for implementing object “factories”, a fancy term for “routines that build and return new objects.”

 A beginning Python programmer might expect that each time they need to supply a factory,